Key takeaways

 Attention to detail

-As a property manager, you know that your job consists of many moving parts.
+As a property manager, you know your job consists of many moving parts.
 In fact, on any given day, you could be renewing leases, marketing to prospective residents, training new staff, overseeing renovations, contracting maintenance staff, and more.

 Pro-tip: Create a communication plan with the property owner.
 Because they aren’t always on-site but need to be kept up-to-date, you should have a protocol in place to share information regularly.
 This communication can be a weekly sit-down meeting, a phone call, or even a shared spreadsheet where you divulge pertinent property information.